Swati12Verma/amazon-clone/README.md

 🛒 Amazon Clone Website

   A simple Amazon homepage clone built using HTML and CSS.
   This project is created for learning and practicing front-end development skills.

 📌 Project Overview

    This project is a static clone of the Amazon homepage.
    It replicates the layout, design, and basic structure of Amazon’s website for educational purposes.

 🚀 Features

   Amazon-like Navigation Bar

   Search Bar Design

   Product Sections

   Hero Banner Section

   Footer Section

-Responsive Layout (if you made it responsive)

 🛠️ Technologies Used

   HTML5

   CSS3

   VS Code

   Git & GitHub

 🎯 Purpose of the Project

   This project helped me:

   Improve HTML structure skills

   Practice CSS styling

   Understand website layouts

   Learn how to upload projects on GitHub

 ⭐ If you like this project, give it a star!